 Bedtime Resistance Solutions

 If you are looking for bedtime resistance solutions, you are not alone.
-There are many of us trying to figure out how to meet the individual needs of our child while setting up routines and structures.
-Take the solutions below, and then make sure to comment on how these would best help your child.
+There are many of us trying to figure out how to meet the individual needs of our children while setting up routines and structures.
+Take the solutions below and try them out!
+Don’t forget to comment on what you are going to try or how these have helped your child.

 Before you start looking at how to quickly solve bedtime resistance with your child though, remember that identifying the issues is sometimes one-in-the-same as identifying the solutions. your child may have a specific reason for bedtime resistance, or they may have a few reasons for bedtime resistance.
 Read below to see if any of these could apply to your child.

-Routines are very helpful for anyone.
-However, children thrive on routines more than we sometimes realize.
-If a child’s routine is off, that can throw their bedtime out of whack.
-Even something as little one of their normal activities time frame changing can throw them for a loop.
+Routines are very helpful for anyone, but children thrive on routines more than we sometimes realize.
+If a child’s routine is off, it can throw their bedtime out of whack.
+Even something as little as changing the time frame of one of their normal activities can throw them for a loop.
 The rest of the day may go smoothly but, come bedtime, they may be out of sorts.

 Try not to make the routine too complicated.
 Make it something simple that you can write down and stick on your refrigerator or somewhere where your child can see it.
 Stick with that exact routine for two weeks.
-It takes two-three weeks to establish a routine, so make sure not to be too quick to change it up.
+It takes two to three weeks to establish a routine, so make sure not to be too quick to change it up.

 I’m sure you have had your kids tell you they can’t go to bed because they are hungry.
 Sometimes, it is a ploy to stay up later but, other times they are legitimately hungry.
 If you offer your child something like an apple or crackers and they decline, you will know they aren’t truly hungry.
 If they take you up on it, they are hungry and will most likely go right to bed after their snack.

 Even if your child doesn’t outwardly show that they are anxious about something they may be.
-They may not know exactly how to describe what they are feeling but, they just know they can’t sleep.
+They may not know exactly how to describe what they are feeling but they just know they can’t sleep.
 Maybe they are worried about a friend, or school, or they overheard you talking about some of your worries.
-A child can be anxious just as easily as we can but, we know what that feeling is called, they may not.
+A child can be anxious just as easily as we can but we know what that feeling is called and they may not.

-Come bedtime it may seem that your child is either overwhelmingly full of energy or, way overtired.
-The amount of activity a child has during the day will directly impact how well they fall asleep and, stay asleep.
-If it is too much or, not enough activity during the day bedtime may be a bit harder.
+Come bedtime, it may seem that your child is either overwhelmingly full of energy or way overtired.
+The amount of activity a child has during the day will directly impact how well they fall and stay asleep.
+If there is too much or not enough activity during the day, bedtime may be a bit harder.

 They miss you.
 There are many times kids will come ask you to sit with them or snuggle with them or, even ask for another story.
 Even if it seemed like you spent all day together, they need more.
-Children crave the closeness with their parents and them wanting you to be near them before they go to sleep is one way they show that.
+Children crave closeness with their parents, and them wanting to be near you before they go to sleep is one way they show that.

 That nap at 4:00 or 5:00 pm that you just couldn’t wake them up from is sure to throw bedtime off.
 If a child has a nap before dinner they will most certainly be up later.
 Their body will not be ready to go back to sleep at their normal bedtime which, will make bedtime a huge struggle.

-This is probably the most important one.
-Kids body clocks are just like yours and mine.
+This is probably the most important thing to pay attention to when it comes to toddler tantrums at night.
+Kids’ body clocks are just like yours and mine.
 We all have times where we function the best and when we naturally wind down.
 Some children need to go to bed earlier and others are naturally up later.
 If you take the time to notice when your child naturally winds down, bedtime will go much smoother.

-There are many reasons why there can be bedtime resistance.
-While it is frustrating, to say the least, it is important to remember that our little ones are people too.
-We as adults have a hard time going to bed when we should so, cut them a little slack and be open to listening to their needs.
+There are many reasons why you could be dealing with bedtime resistance.
+While it is frustrating to say the least, it is important to remember that our little ones are people too.
+We as adults have a hard time going to bed when we should, so cut them a little slack and be open to listening to their needs.
 If you can do that, bedtime should be a bit smoother.

-Which one of these can you use best with your child?
+Which one of these ideas will you use with your child?
 Comment below!